 What are the common causes of eye redness?

-The most common causes of eye redness happen when the vessels on the surface of the eye become inflamed.
-Various irritants can cause this to occur including:
+The most common cause of eye redness is inflamed vessels on the surface of the eye.
+Various irritants can cause this to occur, including:

 - dry air